fdsig/streamvid/README.md

-### This is a repository of scrips for caputring data from edge devices sensors intendete as methods to capture data for inference of machine learning models and traning data.
+### This is a repository of scripts for capturing data from edge devices sensors intended as methods to capture data for inference of machine learning models and training data.

 Using No-IP's DDNS service (or any other similar service) is a great way to expose a Flask app running on your local machine to the internet, especially when you have a dynamic IP address.
 Here's a step-by-step guide to set it up: